lakmeer/colossal-pinball/notes.md

   each point with a fake Ball and mark how far it gets moved, use this value to create a heatmap over the table.

+- Whole game state as object, pass to renderer, make reactive

 - Table
   - Split into horizontal chunks
   - Simulate any chunks with balls in, and their neighbours
   - Minimap
   - Launcher